 Greenwood Beach is the beach shoreline area along a public park in Tiburon.
 The project site was historically a larger, wider barrier beach that sheltered a non-tidal salt marsh with shallow seasonal ponds.
 Today, the shoreline includes:

 - Two small pocket beaches, surrounded by old bay fill and shoreline armoring

-$380,000 grant from the San Francisco Bay Restoration Authority
+The current design phase is funded by a $380,000 grant from the San Francisco Bay Restoration Authority.

 This project is not associated with a Flood Control Zone.

 Agencies and partners

 - Marin County Flood Control and Water Conservation District